Mark Twain once said that,

 Otherwise, you’ll be seen as a fraud if they don’t get the promised result.

 “Never” is a negative word, but it’s an invaluable word, in the right context, showing the reader what not to do.
-See how I used it in my recent blog post headline:
+See how I used it in my the blog post headline below:

 What do you think will happen when a customer knows that clicking a headline will save them money and arm them with the tools that they need to stop wasting money?
 Do you think they’ll click on the headline?